marijamijailovic/Zicket/README.md

 ## What's next

 The next step is creating a perfect flow for Zicket.
 This would mean:

-- Go from being a sample service to onboardinng real companies that provide Proof of Humanity Credentials
+- Go from being a sample service to onboarding real companies that provide Proof of Humanity Credentials.

+- Integrate Zicket into ticketing platforms.

-- Users will use Zicket ID wallet and have claims as well as NFTs in the wallet
+- Users will use Zicket ID wallet and have claims as well as ticket NFTs in their wallets.